Bees and toxic chemicals

 The effects of alcohol on bees are sufficiently similar to the effects of alcohol on humans that honey bees have been used as models of human ethanol intoxication.
-The metabolism of bees and humans is sufficiently different that bees can safely collect nectars from plants that contain compounds toxic to humans.
 The honey produced by bees from these toxic nectars can be poisonous if consumed by humans.

-Natural processes can also introduce toxic substances into nontoxic honey produced from nontoxic nectar.
-Microorganisms in honey can convert some of the sugars in honey to ethanol.
-This process of ethanol fermentation is intentionally harnessed to produce the alcoholic beverage called mead from fermented honey.
+In addition, natural processes can introduce toxic substances into honey produced from nontoxic nectar.

 Ethanol

 Effects of intoxication

-The introduction of certain chemical substances—such as ethanol or pesticides or defensive toxic biochemicals produced by plants—to a bee's environment can cause the bee to display abnormal or unusual behavior and disorientation.
-In sufficient quantities, such chemicals can poison and even kill the bee.
-The effects of alcohol on bees have long been recognized.
-For example, John Cumming described the effect in an 1864 publication on beekeeping.
+John Cumming described the effect of alcohol intoxication on honey bees as early as an 1864 publication on beekeeping.

-When bees become intoxicated from ethanol consumption or poisoned with other chemicals, their balance is affected, and they are wobbly when they walk.
-Charles Abramson's group at Oklahoma State University has put inebriated bees on running wheels, where they exhibit locomotion difficulties.
-They also put honey bees in shuttle-boxes that used a stimulus to encourage the bees to move, and found that they were less mobile as they became more intoxicated.
+When bees become intoxicated from ethanol consumption or poisoned with other chemicals. their balance is affected.
+Researchers at Oklahoma State University have put inebriated honey bees on running wheels in shuttle-boxes with a stimulus to get them to move.
+They found that the bees moved less when exposed to higher ethanol levels.